Mrikula Devi Temple of Lahaul- A Divine Poetry in Wood

 The facade of temple carries elaborate, rich and intricate carvings.
 The niches of the door jambs have been carved into complex gables and are executed in late Kashmiri style.

 The facade depicts the Ganga, the Yamuna, several Yakshas and.
 Kinnaras, ten incarnations of Lord Vishnu, the Navgrahas and Surya or sun god.
-Surya is repeatedly shown on his chariot drawn by seven horses making it explicit that the temple was dedicated to Sun god at some point of time.
+Surya is repeatedly shown on his chariot drawn by seven horses making it explicit that the temple was dedicated to Sun god at some point in time.

 Restoration Work at TempleClick thumbnail to view full-size